 Admission to Health Science Career Programs

-Health Information Technology, Radiologic Technology, Respiratory Therapy Technology, Sleep Technology, and Nursing are health career programs leading to an Associate in Applied Science degree.
-Mammography Technology is a health science certificate program.
+Health Information Technology, Radiologic Technology, Respiratory Therapy, Sleep Technology, and Nursing are health career programs leading to an Associate in Applied Science degree.
+Mammography Technology and Computed Tomography are health science certificate programs.
 All of these programs have special admission requirements and limited enrollment.
 Applicants are responsible for ensuring that all admission requirements are met, and all documents and scores are submitted on time.
 Only complete application files will be reviewed for admission.
 As part of the admission process, most health science programs require that students submit a health history and physical evaluation.
 Students may also be required to complete a criminal background check.
 Students also may be required to have current medical insurance.

-Full-time Students — Full-time students (those who plan to enroll in 12 credit hours or more) must complete placement tests and attend orientation.
+Degree Seeking Students — All degree seeking students must complete placement tests and attend New Student Orientation.
 Orientation will include registration for the first semester.

-All new full-time students must enroll in COL-101 College: Changes, Challenges, Choices.
+All new degree seeking students must enroll in COL-101 College: Changes, Challenges, Choices.

-Part-time Students — Part-time students may register in person, by telephone, or online from the website.
-Students who need assistance with educational planning and course selection may attend an advising session.
+Non-Degree Seeking Students — Students pursuing a certificate or students-at-large may register in person, by telephone, or online from the website.
+Students who need assistance with educational planning and course selection may contact an advisor.
 Students who enroll in composition and/or mathematics courses are required to take placement tests in these areas.
-A non-refundable fee of $25 is charged for these tests.
-Specific dates for registration are announced in the class schedule sent to every household in the college district prior to the start of each semester.

 Continuing Students — Currently enrolled students receive priority registration dates for the fall and spring semesters.
 Academic information for registration is available in the class schedule.
 All students may register in person, by telephone, or online from the website.
-Students who need assistance with educational planning and course selection may attend an advising session.
-Specific dates for registration are announced in the class schedule sent to every household in the district prior to the start of each semester.
+Students who need assistance with educational planning and course selection may contact Academic Advising.

 Registration for Late-Start Classes — A student may register for a course 12 to 17 weeks in length during the first week of the course.
 A student may register for a course five to 11 weeks in length during the first three days of the week that the course begins.
 A student may register for a course four weeks or less in length the first day of the course.
 After the midterm date of each class, no registration will be allowed and no additions will be made to the class roster.